JSMarsh813/Reference/projects/ppt/tpn-dev-journal-9.md

 ---

-Big thing left is the lost password function. users can already reset their password if they're logged in, but I'll have to somehow email them a link so they can edit it
+The big thing left is the lost password function.
+Users can already reset their password if they're logged in, but I'll have to somehow email them a link so they can edit it

-guessing I'll end up using nodemailer & setting up nextjs email provider?
-But ugh, not looking forward to it
+I'm guessing I'll end up using nodemailer & setting up nextjs email provider?
+But ugh, I'm not looking forward to it

 Twitter Post Link: https://twitter.com/Janetthedev/status/1620043436832473090 4:57 AM · Jan 30, 2023

 ---

 I worked on the front end bit of editing posts!
-I was dreading doing this and yeah it's taken hours 🥲
+I was dreading doing this and yeah it's taken hours 🙃

-partly because I've never messed with modals before.
+it's partly because I've never messed with modals before.
 But I'm proud of my progress so far!

 <video src="images/2023-01-31-I-worked-on-the-front-end.mp4" width="320" height="240" controls></video>